mbinnun/Dockers/ubuntu-development-server-with-ssh-nodejs-python-gcc-java-vscode/README.md

 -----------------------
 This image provides an UBUNTU container with: SSH server, web based vs-code, web based file explorer, and development CLIs.<br/>
 The development CLIs are: gcc, java, node, python, go and php.<br/>
-The container starts in a SUDO "administrator" user, so that SSH connections will be to a regular user instead of using root.
+The container starts in a SUDO "administrator" user, so that SSH connections will be using a regular user instead of using root.

 -----------------------
 Usage Example: